slaetthult/TempoRun/README.md

     mixins: [validation],
 }
 ```
-and apply the following on your wished form fields (with any eventTrigger you want):
+and apply the following to your wished form fields (with any eventTrigger you want):
 ``` bash
 @keyup="validate($event, {condition:'required', minLength:20})"
 ```
-possible conditions: "required", "email"
+possible conditions: "required", "email" <br>
 options: "minLength" (only for required-condition!
 It is optional)

 ### Multi language